openstack/operations-guide/doc/source/ops-quotas.rst

 ======

 To prevent system capacities from being exhausted without notification, you can set up :term:`quotas <quota>`.
 Quotas are operational limits.
-For example, the number of gigabytes allowed per tenant can be controlled to ensure that a single tenant cannot consume all of the disk space.
+For example, the number of gigabytes allowed per tenant can be controlled to ensure thata single tenant cannot consume all of the disk space.
 Quotas are currently enforced at the tenant (or project) level, rather than the user level.

 .. warning::